 ZeroMQ comes as source code licensed under a generous open source license.
 This page lists the official distributions built, released, and supported by iMatix.
 The community wiki may provide other packages.

 The current 4.x stable release is v4.1.4, from 2015/12/18, (what changed?):

-Check your language binding and see whether it already supports ZeroMQ v4.0.
-We recommend this release to anyone developing new applications with ZeroMQ who needs strong encryption.
-Release 4.0.4 is network-compatible with stable releases 3.2 and 2.2.
+Check your language binding and see whether it already supports ZeroMQ v4.x.
+We recommend this release to anyone developing new applications with ZeroMQ.
+All 4.x releases aim for compatibility with stable releases back to 2.2.0.

+Our goal is that the development master is almost perfect, all the time.
 You can get the latest development master at any time via git.
 If you're developing new apps, we recommend you test against the master regularly.
-On Linux or OS/X, run ./autogen.sh after cloning this repository.

 All past and current releases, including historic versions, are online at download.zeromq.org, with MD5 and SHA-1 checksums.

 If you are working in C/C++ you will want to get CZMQ, the high-level C binding, which adds many useful classes on top of ZeroMQ, including UDP and gossip discovery, a reactor, containers, smart sockets, and actors for concurrent programming.

 If you have free choice, the most comfortable OS for developing with ZeroMQ is probably Ubuntu.